MalmbergNilsPolimi/mdisd/README.md

 # mdisd
-A library for multi-dimensional interpolation of scattered data.
+A C++ library for multi-dimensional interpolation of scattered data.